ilendl2/one-click-hugo/site/content/_index.md

     image: /img/good-shepherd-church-tunapuna.jpg
   - link: 'https://facebook.com/goodshepherdtt/live'
     text: >-
-      Live streaming of Morning Prayer every Sunday at 7.30pm on our Facebook page
+      Join us for the Live stream of Morning Prayer every Sunday at 7.30am on our Facebook page (@goodshepherdtt)
     title: Good Shepherd Live Stream
-    image: /img/bell-tower.jpg
+    image: /img/homepage-slider.jpg
   - link: /about/about-us/
     text: >-
       Good Shepherd Parish is a community of caring people who gather to worship